mwbotan/MLclock/README.md

 R-scripts for estimating integrated amplitude from single-time-point transcriptome

 ## RNAseqAnalysis
-R-scripts for RNA-seq analysis for DRG (diel rhythmic gene) detection
+R scripts for DRG (diel rhythmic gene) detection in RNA-seq analysis.